King Power Stadium: Ownership

-The cost of the new stadium, combined with relegation from the Premiership, the collapse of the English transfer market due to the introduction of the transfer window and the collapse of ITV Digital meant Leicester went into receivership shortly after moving to the new stadium.
-Birse Construction who had built the stadium therefore lost a large part of their fee, and they withdrew from football ground construction.

-As part of the deal which brought the club out of receivership, the stadium's ownership reverted to American academic retirement fund TIAA–CREF, who had supplied £28 million via a bond scheme towards the stadium's construction, with the club taking a long-term lease while the bond repayments were made.
+The deal which brought the club out of receivership meant the stadium's ownership reverted to American academic retirement fund TIAA–CREF, who had supplied £28 million via a bond scheme towards the stadium's construction, with the club taking a long-term lease while the bond repayments were made.

-On 1 March 2013, owners King Power purchased the stadium through their company K Power Holdings Co, Ltd.
+On 1 March 2013, owners King Power purchased the stadium for £17 million through their company K Power Holdings Co, Ltd. Upon completing the purchase of the stadium, vice-chairman Aiyawatt Srivaddhanaprabha said "Our plan is to bring long-term sustainable success to Leicester City Football Club.
+Purchasing the stadium was always a key element in this plan.
+Whilst there are no immediate plans to alter the structure or design of the stadium site, the increased flexibility through direct ownership ensures that the football club can freely adjust to the changing needs of its supporter-base for the future."

-Development
+Development and other stadium works

-Since 2014, the stadium has operated at full capacity for league games.
-In 2015, vice-chairman Aiyawatt Srivaddhanaprabha stated plans were in place to increase the ground's capacity to around 42,000.
+In June 2015, vice-chairman Aiyawatt Srivaddhanaprabha stated publicly for the first time that plans were in place to increase the stadium's capacity to around 42,000.

+During the off-season between May 2016 and August 2016, all seats inside the stadium were specially treated for the first time to restore their original colour.

 In April 2018, it was announced that initial planning for the expansion and development of King Power Stadium was underway.

+In October 2018, two new screens were installed at either end of the stadium.

 On 28 July 2021, Leicester City confirmed that they would reveal plans to the public which included increasing the capacity to 40,000, as well as several development projects in the area surrounding the stadium.

-The club announced on 25 October 2021, that they had submitted a hybrid planning application to Leicester City Council for the redevelopment of King Power Stadium and the surrounding area.
+The club announced on 25 October 2021 that they had submitted a hybrid planning application to Leicester City Council for the redevelopment of King Power Stadium and the surrounding area.
 They had also applied for permits in September 2021 to begin early enabling works in preparation for the redevelopment.

 In August 2022, the stadium became the first in Europe to operate a frictionless kiosk for food and drink purchases.

 In September 2022, plans were provisionally approved for the expansion of King Power Stadium's capacity to 40,000.
 The other development projects were also given provisional approval.

 On 14 December 2023, the club announced that they had received formal approval from Leicester City Council to begin development works, following initial approval in September 2022.

+During the off-season between May 2025 and August 2025, 5,610 seats were equipped with safe standing rails (17.4% of the stadium's total capacity).

 Helicopter crash

 On 27 October 2018, a Leonardo AW169 helicopter carrying club chairman Vichai Srivaddhanaprabha and four others crashed in a car park outside the stadium.
 The crash happened shortly after the helicopter took off from the pitch, and there were no survivors on board.
-The Vichai Srivaddhanaprabha Memorial Garden opened a year later on 27 October 2019, before The Khun Vichai Srivaddhanaprabha Statue was unveiled on 4 April 2022.
+The Vichai Srivaddhanaprabha Memorial Garden opened a year later on 27 October 2019, and The Khun Vichai Srivaddhanaprabha Statue was unveiled on 4 April 2022.